-The theoretical foundations for parametric modelling of domestic heating emissions are derived from the works of Baumbach et al. (2010) and Struschka and Li (2019), which are based on a direct relationship between emissions and energy usage.
-Emissions are calculated using the so-called emission factors, which varies with the pollutant species and the furnace technology.
-On the other hand, daily energy consumption are functions of the size, geometry, age, and function of the individual buildings.
-These forms the two aspects of the discussion below.
-Typically, buildings with a footprint (i.e., projected ground area) of less than 10 m2 and a mean height of less than 3 m are not considered in calculation.
+The theoretical foundations for parametric modeling of domestic heating emissions are derived from the work of Baumbach et al. (2010) and Struschka and Li (2019), which are based on a direct relationship between emissions and energy usage.
+Emissions are calculated using the so-called emission factors, which vary with the pollutant species and the furnace technology.
+On the other hand, daily energy consumption is a function of the size, geometry, age, and function of the individual buildings.
+These form the two aspects of the discussion below.
+Typically, buildings with a footprint (i.e., projected ground area) of less than $10 \, \mathrm{m}^2$ and a mean height of less than $3 \, \mathrm{m}$ are not considered in the calculation.